 Languages of Ukraine

-Ukrainian and Russian both belong to the Slavic language family — languages considered difficult for native English speakers because of their different alphabet (Russian, Ukrainian, Bulgarian, Serbian, and Macedonian), complex system of endings, perfective and imperfective verb forms, unpredictable accents within words, difficult pronunciation, and different mindset from romance or germanic languages.
+Ukrainian and Russian both belong to the Slavic language family — languages considered difficult for native English speakers because of their different alphabet (Cyrillic is used for Russian, Ukrainian, Belarussian, Bulgarian, Serbian, and Macedonian and for some Central Asian languages), complex system of endings, perfective and imperfective verb forms, unpredictable accents within words (esp.
+Russian and Ukrainian), difficult pronunciation (namely consonant clusters), and different mindset from romance or germanic languages.
 That being said, the hardest part is simply getting started.
 After that it's just like learning any foreign language.

 Ukrainian and Russian language distribution